-Until the mid-2000s, many senior mortgage lenders were willing to lend as much as 90% of a property's total market value, especially for a property that already was developed.
+Until the 200\, many senior mortgage lenders were willing to lend as much as 90% of a property's total market value, especially for a property that already was developed.
 However, in today's market, senior lenders are generally only willing to lend in a range from 50% to 70% of the total project costs.
-The lender obtains a first lien against the property.
 Lenders demand that the developer invest some equity to evidence a financial stake in the project ("skin in the game").
-The amount of developer equity required varies by lender, but generally ranges from 5% to 10%.
-This leaves a gap somewhere in the range of 20% to 45% of the capital stack.
+The amount of developer equity required varies by lender, but generally ranges from 1% to 10%.
+This leaves a gap ranging from 20% to 45% of the capital stack.
 The obvious choice to bridge the gap would be a second mortgage loan from another lender.
-Although second mortgages were sometimes utilized in the past, today most senior lenders prohibit them.196 Thus, capital sources have developed to satisfy the demand for more leverage by the developer without being characterized as mortgage debt.
-In conventional commercial real estate deals, mezzanine (mezz) debt or preferred equity fills this gap.197
+Although second mortgages were sometimes utilized in the past, today most senior lenders prohibit them.
+Thus, capital sources have developed to satisfy the demand for more leverage by the developer without being characterized as mortgage debt.
+In conventional commercial real estate deals, mezzanine (mezz) debt or preferred equity fills this gap.
+188